-Moving into your first apartment is exciting and a bit scary.
-There’s a lot of responsibility you’re taking on but also a ton of opportunity for a great experience.
+Moving into your first apartment is exciting, albeit a bit scary.
+There’s a lot of responsibility you’re taking on by renting your first apartment but also a ton of opportunity for a great experience.

-There are things you’ll forget when moving in.
-You’ll have a few hard lessons and there’s a need to adjust and shift your lifestyle.
+There are lots of moving parts when coordinating your first apartment rental.
+Heck, there are a ton of things to do each and every time you move.
+There are definitely things you’ll forget when moving in.
+You’ll have a few hard lessons and there’s a need to adjust and shift your lifestyle, especially with that first rental.
 That’s all part of growing up into a mature adult!

 Here to help prevent making these “rookie” mistakes is a pretty thorough guide below.
 By the time you finish reading the guide, you’ll know what to do before, during, and after the move.
 Plus, helpful tips to adjust and fun things you should do to make your first apartment experience a great one!

 The anticipation of Move-In Day is exciting but there’s more to do besides unpacking.
 You’ll have a few things to accomplish before moving in your items into your new place.

 Here are a few of the essentials you’ll need to do before moving into your new place: